the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

     * Prioritise communication methods and cadence for different stakeholder groups
     * Identify which groups may be negatively impacted by a research output
-    * Identify which stakeholders are most prepared to adopt a particular research output Choosing the right metrics will help crystallise which are the crucial stakeholders to engage.
+    * Identify which stakeholders are most prepared to adopt a particular research output Choosing the right metrics will help identify the most important stakeholders to engage.

 (cl-stakeholder-req-gathering)=
 ## Requirements gathering & alignment